Declutter and do good.

 Set up in 2004, the Humanitarian Organization of Migration Economics (HOME) protects the rights of migrant workers against crimes such as human trafficking and forced labour.
 “We help domestic workers and those from the shipbuilding and construction industries with issues ranging from overwork and inadequate food, to physical or psychological abuse and forced repatriation,” says Jo-Anne Aeria, Director, Partnerships and Communications.

 Guided by the three pillars of welfare, empowerment and advocacy, HOME works with government bodies, corporations and community agencies to promote values of justice, equality and inclusion.
-It also provides shelter, legal aid, food and vocational courses for migrant workers, and has help desks and hotlines for Burmese workers, Filipino domestic workers, Indonesian domestic workers and other migrant workers (fine the locations and numbers here).
+It also provides shelter, legal aid, food and vocational courses for migrant workers, and has help desks and hotlines for Burmese workers, Filipino domestic workers, Indonesian domestic workers and other migrant workers (find the locations and numbers here).

 Most useful donations: Household items such as detergents, food items and toiletries.
 Staffers may also benefit from desktops, laptops, household appliances and healthcare equipment.
 Find out how to do so here.